soryaek/Centivo_TakeHomeChallenge/README.md

 # Centivo Take-Home Challenge - User
-A simple Node.js, Express, MongoDB API that returns user details based on the ID provided in the request.
+A simple Node.js, Express, MongoDB API that returns user details based on the ID provided in the request and exclude any user who is under age 21.

 <h3>Local Development:</h3>